GNUWorldChannel/cservice-web-php7.4/README.md

     | |___\__ \  __/ |   \ V /| | (_|  __/_____\ V  V /  __/ |_) |
      \____|___/\___|_|    \_/ |_|\___\___|      \_/\_/ \___|_.__/

-SPECIAL NOTE: Take in consideration we had to modify a few things to get this part of GNUWORLD working The code becomes from the official version, but with bug fixes and a new theme.
+SPECIAL NOTE: Take in consideration we had to modify a few things to get this part of GNUWORLD working.
+The code becomes from the official version, but with bug fixes and a new theme.
 OFFICIAL THEME is gone.